scds/text-analysis-1/preparation.md

    [OpenRefine installation instructions](https://docs.openrefine.org/manual/installing)

+### Software versions

+For the lesson as it is currently written, the software versions are as follows:

+**OpenRefine:** 3.5.2

 Please contact the [Sherman Centre](mailto:scds@mcmaster.ca) if you have any difficulties downloading or opening the software.

 ## 3. Assemble your own corpus (optional)